pacphi/cloudfoundry-with-vault-demo/README.md

 Sealed: false
 ```

-6. Write a secret into the `secret` backend:
+6. Write a secret into the `secret` backend

 ```bash
 vault write secret/vault-demo message='I find your lack of faith disturbing.'